jhrb612/tronsr-template/INTRO.md

 Big Chance to get Free $80 bonus of Crypto.com Card.

-I can give you Free $80 by my cash.
+I can give you Free $80 by cash.
 This limited offer is on a first come first serve basis, make sure you sign up.

 Limited less 50 people.